hymnis/dsul-python/README.md

 ## Configuration

 Both daemon and client calls the same method to get configuration settings.
 All settings have a default fallback but if a file named `.dsul.cfg` exists in the users home directory, it will be read and used.
-This is a simple ini style configuration that contains the different colors, modes and com port etc. Some of the settings can be overridden by arguments (as settings are read before the application arguments).
+This is a simple ini style configuration that contains the different colors, modes and COM port etc. Some of the settings can be overridden by arguments (as settings are read before the application arguments).

 ## Daemon